 Keep in touch and up to date with what’s going on through this website and our Face Book and Twitter pages, and use them to make your own contributions and suggestions.

 This truly community Festival happens with public support, the tireless effort of supporters and volunteers and your donations: we ask for just £3 per person on the Big Day or in advance – in the buckets!
 And you can purchase a coveted Festival wrist band too for just £1!
 Find them in shops and pubs around town.

-Over 17000 people attended all festival events in 2013, and that the festival was made possible by just 67 volunteer helpers who between them put in over 400 hours work?
+Nearly 20,000 people attended all festival events in 2014, and that the festival was made possible by just 67 volunteer helpers who between them put in over 400 hours work?
 We always need more!
-Watch the panel on the left for an overview of the coming festival week and for contact details for your offers of help, contributions, requests and queries.
+Watch the panel on the left for an overview of the coming 2015 festival week and “Contact Us” for your offers of help, contributions, requests and queries.

 The Keynsham Music Festival seeks, and works hard, to be totally Fairtrade and sustainable.